robertpdavis/my-react-portfolio/README.md

 dotenv
 pretty
 web-vitals
+gh-pages (for deploying to github)

-The inlcuded react-scripts will take care of starting and building the app for deplopyment.
+The inlcuded react-scripts will take care of starting and building the app and deploying it:
+* Both npm run predeploy or build will create the dist build folder and optimized files for deployment.
+* Npm run deploy will build and deploy to github page as defined in the homepage.

 File structure of the application:
 ```md